In this guide, you will find instructions on how to change the Nissan CVT Transmission Speed Sensor. Transmission speed sensor on Nissan CVT automa

 If you need further help with this step, watch this video.

 - Go to the front of the vehicle.
 Now that the hood is popped up, you can slide your hand underneath to release the hood latch.

 - Secure the hood in the open position using the prop rod.
 If your Nissan has gas hood struts, the hood will stay up on its own.

 - Next, locate the positive battery terminal.
-The positive terminal has a red plastic cover with the + symbol on top which you need to lift to expose the terminal clamp.Loosen the positive terminal 10mm nut and disconnect the positive battery terminal.
+The positive terminal has a red plastic cover with the + symbol on top you need to lift to expose the terminal clamp.Loosen the positive terminal 10mm nut and disconnect the positive battery terminal.

 - Next, loosen the 10mm nut on the battery clamp.
 Remove the bracket that holds the battery in place.

 - Use a terminal cleaning brush to remove oxidation and corrosion from the terminals.